99robots/wpsite-follow-us-badges/readme.txt

 * Bullet
 * Bullet

+= LinkedIn =
+Showcase your website to LinkedIn - the the world's largest professional network.

+* Bullet
+* Bullet
+* Bullet

 = Templates =
 We'll be adding the ability to customize the look of your Follow Us Badges so stay tuned for such enhancements.